Ratsch0k/blog/src/content/posts/creating-a-personal-blog/index.md

 This makes writing posts easy and doesn't require a complex and resource-heavy server.

 My choice of Javascript framework is [SvelteKit](https://kit.svelte.dev/) with [Typescript](https://www.typescriptlang.org/).
-I always wanted to use [Svelte](https://svelte.dev/) to build the website.
 In the past, I usually used [React](https://react.dev/) and was happy with it.
 However, since discovering Svelte, I have always wanted to try it and thought that this would be the perfect opportunity.
 _Typescript_ is also a must.